 Do you ❤️ photography?
 Bring your crush on this Valentines Day inspired analog photo walk where you can both fall in love with the camera cutie of the 1950’s — Kodak Brownie Hawkeye!

 George Eastman, the founder of Kodak, coined the advertising slogan, “You push the button, and we’ll do the rest.”
 DCP is adopting that philosophy for this unique workshop.
 All cameras, supplies, and processing are provided!

 The Brownie Hawkeye camera is stylish, easy to use and just fun to shoot with.
 It was introduced in 1949 and ushered in a golden age of photography.
 Earlier cameras were either complicated to set up or ugly basic black boxes.

 This workshop is the perfect activity to do with a child, friend or spouse.
 You can bring someone for free and share a camera, but keep in mind that there are only 12 frames on the roll!
 If your shooting partner would like their own camera and film, they’ll need to register for the workshop.

 PART ONE – A BIT OF HISTORY & SHOOT DOWNTOWN

-We’ll first get together at the Dallas Public Library for a short class to go over some of the joys and challenges of shooting with such a simple camera.
+We’ll first get together for a short class to go over some of the joys and challenges of shooting with such a simple camera.
 We’ll also talk about the process of loading film.